 The major phases on an executive transition or onboarding are:

-- Prestart- groundwork to hit the ground running
+• Prestart- groundwork to hit the ground running

-- First 30 days- gather insights
+• First 30 days- gather insights and build stakeholder alignment

-- 60 days- setting direction
+• 60 days- setting direction

-- 90 days- begin execution
+• 90 days- begin execution

-- 6 months- implement vision and assess progress
+• 6 months- implement vision and assess progress

-Senior executive onboarding checklist and steps
+New executive onboarding checklist

 A checklist can help ensure foundational experiences, meetings, and activities are planned before an executive starts.
 Prior to start, a communications plan to prepare the organization and give the executive voice is also crucial.